sygnowski/flink-todo-app/Readme.md

 ## Motivation

-In general, this application was written for research and learing purposes.
+In general, this application was written for research and learning purposes.
 It's providing functionality that covers various aspects of working with the Flink, like:
  - Flink stream processing
  - Kafka messaging, semantic (exactly once, at most once)